-Spirit poles, though a type of ceremonial regalia, are included in the $X\dot{a}:Xa$ site category because they must not be physically contacted or interfered with in any way once put away by their owner.
+Spirit poles, though a type of ceremonial regalia, are included in the Xá:Xa site category because they must not be physically contacted or interfered with in any way once put away by their owner.
 If found, spirit poles should not be disturbed.
 If found to be in conflict with a proposed development, necessary measures must be taken to ensure that the identified spirit pole and any associated objects are in no way disturbed by the development or any development-related staff, either in the process of developing, finalizing and / or implementing management actions and / or alterations to proposed development plans.
-The term "disturbed" refers to the following: touching or handling, visiting, photographing or depicting in any way, or discussing or transmitting in any way the location of the spirit poles, inadvertently or otherwise, could cause significant harm to the owner of the spirit pole.
+The term "disturbed" refers to the following: touching or handling, visiting, photographing or depicting in any way, or discussing or transmitting in any way the location of the spirit pole(s) to 'non-essential' development-related staff.
+Disturbance of spirit poles, inadvertently or otherwise, could cause significant harm to the owner of the spirit pole.